Gabriella439/slides/liquidhaskell/slides.md

 {-@ abs :: Int -> { n : Int | 0 <= n } @-}
 abs :: Int -> Int
-abs x = if x < 0 then negate x else x
+abs x = if x < 0 then 0 - x else x
 ```

 ... then type-check the file: